ga4gh/data-security/AAI/AAIConnectProfile.md

     1. For access token flows, Passport Clearinghouses MUST either check the validity of the access token or treat the access token as opaque.

-        1. If treating the access token as a JWT, a Passport Clearinghouse:

-            1. Even though access tokens are expected to be submitted against a Broker's Token or UserInfo Endpoint, a Passport Clearinghouse SHOULD check the access token’s signature via JWKS or having stored the public key.

-                1. A metadata URL (`.well-known` URL) SHOULD be used here to use the jwks_uri parameter.

-            2. MUST check `iss` attribute to ensure a trusted Broker has generated the token.

-                1. If evaluating Visa, trust MUST be established based on the signer of the Visa itself.
-In Passport Clearinghouses participating in open federation, the Passport Clearinghouse does not necessarily have to trust the Broker that includes Visas within another token in order to use the Visa (although the Passport Clearinghouse MAY require any other Broker involved in the propagation of the Visas to also be trusted if the Passport Clearinghouse needs to restrict its trust model).

-            3. MUST check `exp` to ensure the token has not expired.

-            4. MAY additionally check `aud` to make sure Relying Party is trusted (client_id).

-        2. If treating the token as opaque a Passport Clearinghouse MUST know in advance where to find a corresponding Introspection Endpoint [[RFC7662]](#ref-rfc7662).
-This may limit the functionality of accepting tokens from some Brokers.

     2. For Passport flows, Passport Clearinghouses MUST check the validity of the Passport.

 3. A Passport Clearinghouse service can be a Broker itself and would follow the